Keyboard shortcuts

 return: "[Contact]"

 The Kotlin wrapper declares external fun entries inside a companion object and loads the JNI library on first use.
-Function names are prefixed with the module name.
+Function names are lowerCamelCase with the module prefix stripped by default (strip_module_prefix = false in [android] restores prefixed names).
 Where a parameter or return value needs wrapping (enums, structs), the external entry is a private ...Jni function with lowered types and a public wrapper converts at the boundary.
 Struct returns come back as handles and are wrapped in the struct class; [Contact] stays a LongArray of handles:

 package com.weaveffi